 - Then go to Google.
 A Google search will yield news about the company.
 Are they growing?
 Have they been hit with lawsuits?
 What are others saying about this company?

 - Definitely check them out on LinkedIn.
 Corporate pages on LinkedIn provide you with additional information you can’t get from the official corporate website.
 Also, check out the profiles of employees who work at the company.
 What’s their background?
 How long have they been there?
 Those are big clues for you.

 - Look at the company’s Facebook page.
-More and more companies maintain a Facebook page.
-They usually put more casual information there than on their corporate site or LinkedIn.
-It gives you a different perspective.
+Lots of companies maintain a Facebook page with more casual information than what’s on their corporate site or LinkedIn, so you get a different perspective.